-If you would like to volunteer as an individual, SAVE our online application to your computer (you will need Adobe Reader version 6.0 or later to view this file), enter your information, SAVE again, and email to firstname.lastname@example.org.
+If you would like to volunteer, SAVE the group, student, or individual online application to your computer (you will need Adobe Reader version 6.0 or later to view this file), enter your information, SAVE again, and email to firstname.lastname@example.org.

 Goodwill Industries of South Central Wisconsin